 app.component.ts as it stands now:

-Our Tour of Heroes only displays one hero and we really want to display a list of heroes.
-We also want to allow the user to select a hero and display their details.
-We’ll learn more about how to retrieve lists, bind them to the template, and allow a user to select a hero in the next tutorial chapter.
+In the next tutorial page, you'll build on the Tour of Heroes app to display a list of heroes.
+You'll also allow the user to select heroes and display their details.
+You'll learn more about how to retrieve lists and bind them to the template.